 Upon an appeal being heard, the entire Board of Appeals will make a recommendation to the college administration.
 The Board shall be made up of instructional and administrative staff.
 All appeals findings are then submitted to the designated administrator of the College for final review.
-The President reserves the right to agree with the Board's recommendation or veto their recommendation.
+The Executive VP/Director of Training reserves the right to agree with the Board's recommendation or veto their recommendation.
 Individuals will then be notified in writing within ten (10) days of the hearing of the College's final decision.